Car Insurance Scams To Watch Out For

 • When Changing Lanes — when the victim thinks they have space to pull in front of the scammer

-The scammer will then claim that the victim was the one who was distracted and caused the accident by veering into them.
-Sometimes a scammer will try this even if the victim was perfectly within their lane.
+The scammer will then claim that the victim was distracted and caused the accident by veering into them.
+Sometimes, a scammer will try this even if the victim was perfectly within their lane.
 This isn’t as common as the first two because sideswiping is not as easy to prove that the other vehicle was at fault.

 Useful Tip!